-A lot of people want to know how to grow succulents from seed.
+A lot of people want to grow succulents from seed, but there are a few things you need to know before you start.
 We'll let you in on a little secret: we don't sell our succulent seeds.
 In fact, we don't even use seeds to grow them in the first place!
 This article explains why growing succulents from seed is less than ideal and shares our methods for propagating new succulents without a single seed.
 Spoiler alert: it's so easy, you'll be multiplying your own succulent collection in no time.

 |Sempervivum 'Jade Rose' with chicks (offsets)|

 Growing succulents from seed can be unreliable, as many popular varieties are cultivated varieties or genetic sports.
 Cultivars and sports are bred and/or perpetuated by humans, and they do not grow "true" from seed in nature.
 This means that a seedling might be similar in appearance and vigor to its parent plant, or it could be completely different.
 The same is true for naturally occurring species.
 If the parent plant was cross-pollinated with a different species, the resulting seeds will grow into offspring plants that are not identical to their parents.

 For this reason it's important to source quality seed from a species that was not cross-pollinated.
 The casual grower may have to test many batches of seed before germinating a healthy, good-looking plant, but if you're willing to dedicate a lot of time to hybridization, you just might come up with the next greatest cultivar!